Kemanth/Implementation-of-NLRED-in-ns-3/src/traffic-control/doc/red.rst

 * Beta (decrement parameter for m_curMaxP)
 * RTT

-In addition to RED attributes, NLRED queue requires only one other attribute:
+The following attribute should be turned on to simulate NLRED queue disc:

 * NLRED (Boolean attribute.
 Default: false)